Carthage (novel): Plot

 In the small town of Carthage, New York, pillars of the community Zeno Mayfield and his wife Arlette are distraught when their daughter Cressida goes missing in The Preserve, a wilderness area near the town.
 Cressida ("the smart one") has for years had a difficult relationship with her sister Juliet ("the pretty one") and with their parents; despite being a gifted artist she is also erratic, impulsive, unreliable, and intensely alienated from everyone around her.
 The last person Cressida was seen with was Juliet's fiance, Brett Kincaid; they were drinking at a local tavern and Cressida was observed getting into his car.
 Kincaid, who has recently returned from a tour in Iraq, is recovering from serious physical injuries but is also suffering from severe PTSD and traumatic brain injury.
 As a result his memory is fragmented and faulty, occasionally throwing up images of horrific events he may or may not have witnessed in Iraq, and when the local police pressure him he confesses to Cressida's murder, believing that he must have done so despite the fact her body was never found.
-The book traces the impact of Cressida's disappearance and Brett's confession on everyone involved -- including Cressida herself, who it transpires is not dead but has started a new life in Florida under another name.
+The book traces the impact of Cressida's disappearance and Brett's confession on everyone involved—including Cressida herself, who it transpires is not dead but has started a new life in Florida under another name.

 By the end of the novel, we see that all of its younger protagonists are in search of a transformation that...will carry them through some profound blackness before returning them, absolved of some unspecified guilt, to their original places in the world.
 This process could be called redemption, but redemption can only be won by the expiation, not only of one's own sins, but also of those of the fathers...Carthage...is a profound and poignant vision of American guilt, and its potential for some kind of absolution.

 Reception

-Reviewer Dwight Garner at the New York Times considers Oates guilty of formulaic writing with regard to setting, genre, detail, and a narrative and “obsessed with violence and sex-shame.”
-Garner finds that Oates's characters resemble those found on TV soap operas and consequently “d]ifficult to take seriously, because they often speak in dialogue that could have been lifted from a script for “Days of Our Lives,” circa 1974.”
+Reviewer Dwight Garner at the New York Times considered Oates guilty of formulaic writing with regard to setting, genre, detail, and a narrative and “obsessed with violence and sex-shame.”
+Garner found that Oates's characters resemble those found on TV soap operas and consequently “d]ifficult to take seriously, because they often speak in dialogue that could have been lifted from a script for Days of Our Lives, circa 1974.”

-Literary critic Eric Karl Anderson at LonesomeReader Blog describes the scope of Oate's novel as “a dramatic, extraordinary story that explores large subjects like the Iraq war, the American penitentiary system, alcoholism and spousal abuse.”
-Anderson adds: “This is the kind of book that reminds me how potent storytelling can be.
+Literary critic Eric Karl Anderson at the Lonesome Reader described the scope of Oates's novel as “a dramatic, extraordinary story that explores large subjects like the Iraq war, the American penitentiary system, alcoholism and spousal abuse”.
+Anderson added: “This is the kind of book that reminds me how potent storytelling can be.
 It’s an impressive accomplishment.”